 All regular classroom activities during the semester will be conducted on the Canvas learning management system.
-Course access begins Aug.
-25. You will need to be officially enrolled in the class and will be able to use your student number as a password to log on to Canvas.
-At the orientation students will receive hands-on guidance in using the Canvas LMS, and other information about the conduct of the course.
-Most interaction between class members and between class members and the instructor (and the graduate interns assisting in the course) will take place on the Canvas system.
+Course access begins January 22.
+You will need to be officially enrolled in the class and will be able to use your student number as a password to log on to Canvas.
+If you are having trouble with accessing or navigating Canvas, you can contact the SJSU IT helpdesk.
+Most interaction between class members and between class members and the instructor (and the T.A's in the course) will take place on the Canvas system.
+Some will take place during office hours.